Discover the most loved pubs across Newcastle

 Pubs have a long and colourful history in Newcastle, and they’ve been some of our favourite places to dine, drink, and gather for many decades; some for more than 100 years.

-While we could argue until the cows came home about which pub is objectively the ‘best’ (does such a thing even exist?), we definitely have our favourite Newcastle watering holes that we frequent thanks to their winning combination of tasty pub fare, ice-cold drinks, and a welcoming vibe.
-So, with this in mind, here are our 15 favourite pubs in Newcastle.
+While we could argue until the cows came home about which pub is objectively the ‘best’ (does such a thing even exist?), we definitely have our favourite Newcastle watering holes that we frequent thanks to their winning combination of tasty pub fare, ice-cold drinks, welcoming vibes, and live entertainment.
+So, with this in mind, here are our most loved pubs in Newcastle.

 The Beach Hotel

 After undergoing a complete overhaul in 2023, The Beach Hotel is back and serving up a hefty dose of surfy nostalgia with plenty of modern touches.
-We’re big fans of the incredible views from Merewether to Bar Beach from the balcony – having the ocean in eyeshot and a salty breeze just makes a pub feed taste even better.
+We’re big fans of the incredible views from Merewether to Bar Beach from the balcony – having the ocean in eyeshot and a salty breeze just makes a pub feed taste even better, whilst Peregrin upstairs takes it up a notch with both the views and menu.

 Where: 99 Frederick St, Merewether